praveen-riseslabs/fullstack-venkataraman-vuejs/Registration-Page-Backend/ReadMe.md

 ##### CREATE DATABASE your_database_name;

 Replace your_database_name with the desired name for your database.
 Remember the name of the database you created.

+__Importing and running a Java Spring Boot application involves a few steps, primarily related to setting up the project in your preferred integrated development environment (IDE) and running the application.
+Here's a general guide:__

+ ## 1. Importing the Spring Boot Project:

+### a.
+Cloning or Downloading the Project:

+If using Git:

+Open Git Bash or a terminal.

+Use git clone <repository_URL> to clone the project repository to your local machine.

+#### If downloading as a ZIP:

+Download the project as a ZIP file from the repository (GitHub, GitLab, etc.).

+Extract the ZIP file to a preferred directory on your computer.

+### b.
+Opening the Project in IDE:

+Open your preferred IDE (IntelliJ IDEA, Eclipse, or Spring Tool Suite).
+For mine I choosen Eclipse.

+### c.
+Importing the Project:

+#### In Eclipse:

+Two ways to import the project:

+1. Click on "File" --> "Open Projects from file system." --> "Select the project folder in your directory".

+2. Click on "File" --> "Import" --> "Maven" --> "Existing project" --> "Select the project folder in your directory".

+### d.
+Resolving Dependencies:

+The IDE will automatically download the necessary dependencies specified in the project's build file (pom.xml for Maven or build.gradle for Gradle).

+## 2. Configuring and Running the Spring Boot Application:

+__Note:__ It is main to configure in your project to save the dta

+### a.
+Changing Application Properties:

+Locate the application.properties or application.yml file in the project's resources directory.

+Update database connection properties (if needed), server port, or any other configurations required for your environment.

+### b.
+Running the Application:

+Two ways to run the Application

+1. Right click on the project folder --> "Run As" --> "Spring Boot Application".

+2. Find the main class annotated with @SpringBootApplication.
+Right-click on this class and select the option to "Run As" --> "Spring Boot Application".If prompted, choose the main method to start the application.

+3. The default endpoint for a Spring Boot application is usually http://localhost:8080. but I inserted __http://localhost:8085__ port for avoiding front end, back end running on same server please go with the Application properties image I attached in above section.

+### c.
+Monitoring Application Output:

+Check the console in the IDE for application logs, including any startup messages, errors, or endpoints available.

+### d.
+Accessing and Testing the Application:

+Open a web browser or use tools like Postman to interact with the application's endpoints.

+## 3. Additional Tips:

+Before running the application, ensure that any necessary configurations (like database connection properties) are properly set up in the application.properties or application.yml file.

+By following these detailed steps, newcomers to Spring Boot can successfully import a project, configure it, and run the application within their preferred IDE.